-You should visit gov.uk/transition where you can use the checker tool to quickly identify the actions that your business needs to take.
-This will ask you questions about your business and provide all the information you need to be aware and what you need to do with regards to the new rules on areas such as:
+This will provide all the information you need to be aware of, and what you need to do in regards to areas such as:

 Sign up for updates

 Sign up to our regular newsletter, which includes updates on trading with the European Union, as well as events and other news relevant to your business.